MelleD/ha-radar-warning/README.md

 *This integration has not yet been tested and is in beta phase*

 I give no guarantee for the functionality and no promise of lifelong maintenance, as I do the whole thing in my free time.
-Of course, I am happy about every contribution and PR
+Of course, I am happy about every contribution and PR.

-This integration displays speed camera/radar warnings from latitude and longitute in a specified radius (km).
-A sensor is currently being created which contains all POIs.

-The plan is to display this on the standard HA map at some point.
+This integration enables the detection and display of mobile speed cameras or radar traps within a specified radius around a given latitude and longitude.
+The speed cameras or radar traps are dynamically shown on the standard Home Assistant (HA) map.

+Additionally, with the use of the Google Geolocation API, formatted addresses of these radar traps are retrieved and displayed, offering precise location details.
+This enhances the overall user experience by providing both map visualizations and detailed address information within the monitored zone.

 ## Installation